| |

 At this age, children will sort out colors, shapes, and sizes of different objects.
 Even just sorting different objects by color within your home is a great brain-stimulating activity!

-Our world is largely categorized, even the food at the supermarket is organized based on types of food.
-As children develop their sorting skills, they will gain a better understanding of our modern society.
+We largely categorize our world, organizing even supermarket foods by type.
+As children develop their sorting skills, they will gain a better understanding of the world around them.

 6) Sensory Bins

-This is such a great activity because even just a bucket of water, or a pile of sand will create an amazing sensory experience for your child.
+This is such a great activity because even just a bucket of water, or a pile of sand creates an amazing sensory experience for your child.

 7) Arts and Crafts